Jim Knable with The Randy Bandits

 Jim Knable with The Randy Bandits 2020.jpg

-And the reviews are in...
+And the reviews came in...

 "Blue Reunion finds the band in full-on outlaw country mode, peppered with a smattering of gospel, swagger, swing and honky-tonk piano.
 Knable looks with a birdview's perspective at the happenings in the last decade, zooming in on details with uncanny precision.
 The band has deepened their sound and it really comes together in the slower passages.
 The years have been kind to the Bandits.
 Creating timeless music was always their goal and with Blue Reunion they pass with flying colours."